 Virtual NPWW How-To Guide

-This year, APWA recognizes that there may still be fewer face-to-face public works events during this week, but we believe it's important to remain connected.
-We encourage you to still seek NPWW proclamations from your elected officials that you can then share on Twitter, Facebook, or Instagram with the #NPWWProclamation hashtag to be added to the APWA NPWW website.
+We know there will be many in-person events (finally!) this year, and we encourage you to seek NPWW proclamations from your elected officials that you can share on Twitter, Facebook, or Instagram.
+Be sure to add the #NPWWProclamation hashtag to be added to the APWA NPWW website.

 #NPWW Social Media Spirit Week (Monday-Friday)